id/emqx-docs/en_US/rate-limit/rate-limit.md

 }
 ```

-Zone level limiters can be embedded in the `zone` section as follows:
+Zone-level limiters can be embedded in the `zone` section as follows:

 ```bash
 zones.my_zone.mqtt {